DOWNLOAD The Auction Profit Blueprint

 Be sure to check out our article on how you can utilize different social media platforms to boost your fundraiser (with examples).

-Whether your event is in-person or online-only, follow these best practices:
+Whether your event is in-person or online-only, follow these tips on how to conduct a silent auction:

 Maximize your fundraising efforts right at the end of your event.
 There are three types of bidding closings that you can choose from: